 evan orticio

-I'm a fourth-year PhD candidate in Psychology at UC Berkeley, where I work primarily with Celeste Kidd.
+I'm a 5th-year PhD candidate in Developmental Psychology at the University of California, Berkeley, where I'm advised by Celeste Kidd.

 → CV